mongodb/motor/doc/examples/type_hints.rst

        result = await collection.find_one({"x": 1})
        assert isinstance(result, RawBSONDocument)

-Subclasses of :py:class:`collections.abc.Mapping` can also be used, such as :class:`~bson.son.SON`:
+Subclasses of :py:class:`collections.abc.Mapping` can also be used, such as :class:`~pymongo.son.SON`:

 .. code-block:: python